 Parmesan is also available at the vast majority of supermarkets.
 Parmesan or Parmigiano Reggiano, to give it it’s real name, usually comes in a little packet in the shape of a wedge.

 First the dough is made, and often mixed by hand.
 Then the dough is proved for around 24 hours.
 Yes, I know this sounds like a long time but it makes for a much tastier dough with an improved texture.

 Then the dough is balled, before being shaped into a pizza, topped, and then loaded into the oven.

 As with any great pizza, or bread for that matter, the magic ingredient is yeast!
 There really is no substitute for yeast, it makes the pizza rise and gives it lovely light and airy crust.

 The good news is the yeast is really easy to get hold of, in the form of instant yeast.
 This is a dried yeast which is readily available at most supermarkets.

 Fortunately, instant dried yeast is really east to work with and lasts for many months in a cool cupboard or the fridge.
 Even if you intend on using a different type of yeast, it’s always good to have some dried yeast for backup.

 For the perfect authentic Neapolitan pizza, which is cooked in a wood fired oven, the cooking takes just 90 seconds!
 This is due to the extreme temperatures inside a wood fired oven, which reach up to 500 degrees Celsius (900 degrees Fahrenheit)!

-However, there’s nothing stopping you cooking Neapolitan style pizza can also be made in a home oven.
+However, there’s nothing stopping you cooking Neapolitan style pizza in a home oven.
 It won’t cook quite the same but you can still make delicious pizza.
 It is important to get the oven and baking tray/baking stone as hot as possible before loading the pizza.
-In a home oven, a Neapolitan style pizza can still take as little as 6 minutes.
+In a home oven, a Neapolitan style pizza will probably take around 6 – 9 minutes.

 For more information on cooking in a normal domestic oven, check out my article here.